 You can study Biology at:

-- Advance/Intermediate Biology cannot be taken with Intermediate Environmental Science.
+- Advanced/Intermediate Biology cannot be taken with Intermediate Environmental Science.

 - For SEC level students, practical sessions are available only for beginners.